Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 It was first Greek and eventually Roman, once Julius Caesar succeeded in annexing what was then the Greek city of Marseille after a four-month siege.

 Glanum prospered but in the end suffered the same fate as other Roman cities: it was invaded by Barbarians.
-The city was overrun around 260 AD, many of its buildings destroyed and the stones taken away for use as building materials.
+The city was overrun around 260 CE, many of its buildings destroyed and the stones taken away for use as building materials.

 Not everything was razed, thankfully, and what is left is absolutely worth seeing: the triumphal arch of Glanum, the Julian Mausoleum, forum remains, public baths and several temples.